drchung5/sushipilgrim-server/README.md

 ```javascript
 http://host:port/api/reviews?id=[id]
 ```

-This function returns a review by its unique id.
+This function is like _Get All Reviews_ it returns the requested review by its unique id.
-If no matching review is found it returns HTTP Status code 404

 ### Get States with Reviews